 Audience – hopefully in a database of some sort such as an excel sheet, Facebook page/group, client database, potential CRM, potential email marketing system, etc.

 Dedicated business email address - Easy to say and type and connected to your devices

 Phone number - doesn’t have to be dedicated to your business

 Social Media sites (optional) - Facebook, Instagram, LinkedIn, etc.

 You could establish and build any or all these business launch elements with Stack Strategies.
-These projects could be start as a business launch package, by individual project, or self-guided through coaching sessions.
+These projects could be started as a business launch package, by individual projects, or self-guided through coaching sessions.

 You can start working on your digital marketing plan at any time, but I highly recommend getting the foundational list completed first before you start promoting the heck out of your business.

 Okay – let's dig into this digital marketing plan.